Overview of Mental Training in NPB

 Historical Background and Development

-Mental-training methods currently practiced in NPB span a wide range: pre-game routine building, visualization (imagery training), arousal regulation through breathing techniques, and cognitive-behavioral correction of negative thought patterns.
+Mental-training methods practiced in NPB as of 2024 span a wide range: pre-game routine building, visualization (imagery training), arousal regulation through breathing techniques, and cognitive-behavioral correction of negative thought patterns.
 The Fukuoka SoftBank Hawks introduced a mindfulness-meditation program for all players in 2019 and reached the Japan Series in four consecutive years from that season.
 While mental training alone does not explain the results, embedding psychological conditioning into player management marks a significant step.
-In 2023, the Tohoku Rakuten Golden Eagles piloted a biofeedback program for young pitchers, using heart-rate variability (HRV) monitors to visualize stress responses on the mound in real time—an objective supplement to traditionally subjective coaching.
+In 2023, the Tohoku Rakuten Golden Eagles piloted a biofeedback program for young pitchers, using heart-rate variability (HRV) monitors to visualize stress responses on the mound in real time - an objective supplement to traditionally subjective coaching.

 Related books are also helpful